monyxie/qr-lite/README.md

 - Scripting (`scripting`): mandatory, enables script injection for the following scenarios:
   - When _Select region to scan.._ is chosen, a script need to be injected to the active page to load the "scan region picker" UI
   - When _Scan QR code in Image_ is chosen, a script need to be injected to the active page to retrieve the image data
-- Access to all websites (`<all_urls>`): optional, required to read image data from websites when you click "Scan QR code in image" in the context menu.
-Also in older Firefox versions, this permission is also needed to capture image of the web page.
 - Camera access: optional, enables QR code scanning with camera

 ## Development